-74. Every year you must determine your arrangements by 15 April (and publish them on your website.
-Following on from publication, anyone can object to your admission arrangements before 30 June.
+90. Every year you must determine your arrangements by 28 February4 and publish them on your website and forward them to your local authority before 15 March5.
+Following on from publication, anyone can object to your admission arrangements before 15 May6.
 Objections go to the Schools Adjudicator.
 Ensuring your admission arrangements comply with the Code will assist you in avoiding objections.